harvard-hbs/rag-example/README.md

   the chatbot can refer to earlier parts of the conversation.
 - The LLM chat interface, `AzureChatOpenAI` in our case.

+The `document_chatbot.py` script demonstrates the creation of the full retrieval chain and the invokation of the chain from prompt to response.

 ```
 # Access persisted embeddings and expose through langchain retriever
 embeddings = HuggingFaceEmbeddings(model_name = EMBEDDING_MODEL)